MeasureAuthoringTool/madie-design-system/README.md

 ## Develop Locally with Storybook

-While working on `qpp-style` components and styles locally, Storybook can be a useful tool for development, testing, and documentation.
+While working on `@madie/madie-design-system` components and styles locally, Storybook can be a useful tool for development, testing, and documentation.
 For more information see the [Storybook Documentation](https://storybook.js.org/).
 To launch Storybook locally, run the following command:

 -   `npm run storybook`